vyomasystems-lab/challenges-Ikarthikmb/level2_design/README.md

 ```

 <aside>
-💡 The updated design is checked in as mux_fix.v
+💡 The updated design is checked in as mkbitmanip_fix.v

 </aside>